 Among other things, you can share email templates with your team and decrease the time your agents spend on each ticket, helping them resolve more support requests every day.

-With a remote team, there are multiple factors to take into consideration– first, there are time zone differences, then there are the differences in personalities and the absence of body language cues… Cues that might otherwise help assess a colleague’s response to an email.
+With a remote team, there are multiple factors to take into consideration– first, there are time zone differences, then there are the differences in personalities and the absence of body language cues… Cues that might otherwise help assess a colleague’s response where attention is required.

-So when an email goes unanswered, you’re stuck guessing for reasons why it’s happening.
+And our tracking suite ensures that when an email goes unanswered, you won’t be stuck guessing for reasons why it’s happening.
 Perhaps it never reached the recipient’s inbox, maybe it got skipped over, or maybe it was opened but ignored.

-Gmelius allows you to track the status of an email and receive a detailed activity report including if it was opened – when, how many times it was opened and where your recipient was located when they did.
+Gmelius allows you to track the status of an email including if it was opened, when, how many times it was opened and where your recipient was located when they did.

 With desktop notifications on, you’ll also get a little, discrete pop-up notifying you that your email was just opened and read.
 With this information, you can send a perfectly timed follow-up email depending on how your recipient interacted with your message.

-Elegantly ingrained into your Gmail or G Suite inbox, Gmelius closes the gaps of internal and external communications, thereby bringing your remote closer together.
+Elegantly ingrained into your Gmail or G Suite inbox, Gmelius bridges gaps in communications and aligns your team’s actions with clear visibility.